hyperjumptech/monika/docs/src/pages/guides/examples.md

 ## HTML Form Submission Example

-Monika support POST methods.
-Belows is an example probe with a POST request to simulate HTML form submission:
+You can also send POST requests using Monika.
+The following is an example of sending a POST request to simulate HTML form submission.

 ```yaml
 probes: